emarcey/cicerone/glossary/brewing/terms.md

 			* original idea was to get a sweet/thick lent beer?
 	* triple decoction makes sense for dark and enzyme weak malts, but not for well-modified modern pale malts
 	* alternative: double decoction, single decoction
+	* requires 30-60% more energy than a similar step infusion mash
 * **Diacetyl:** flavor compound present in many beers and wines
 	* aroma: butter, butterscotch, buttermilk
 	* by-product of amino acid metabolism